Museums Explained

 Staff

 There are specialized staff members [1] in many museums.
-Depending on the budget and size of a museum position descriptions may be combined in various ways.
-Here are some of the usual job descriptions:
+Depending on the budget and size of a museum, position descriptions may be combined in various ways.
+Here are some of the usual staff functions:

 Administrative Manager